You Won't Believe These Identity Theft Horror Stories

 The caller said he needed cash to get home and threatened to hurt her mom if the victim didn’t send money via Venmo.
 So she complied and sent $1,500 over Venmo.

-After the thieves hung up, the victim called her mom back only to discover that she was completely fine, and there was no hostage situation.
+After the thieves hung up, the victim called her mom back only to discover that she was unharmed, and never held hostage.

 Scammers use phone calls all the time as they’re an easy way to create urgency and trick their victims into acting.
 In this scam, the fraudsters “spoofed” their phone number to look like it was coming from the victim’s mother.